How to Apply

 Application Information and Interviews

 Interviews for invited applicants take place on Fridays, starting in late October and continuing through early January.
-The Department of Neurology arranges and pays for overnight accommodations on Thursday night for applicants invited for an interview.
-Candidates attend a reception and dinner the evening before.
-An orientation session and overview of the residency is given by the program director, David Preston, MD and associate program director, Christopher Geiger, DO, to start the evening.
-Afterward, the candidates have dinner with a group of current residents at a local restaurant.
+The evening prior to the interview day, a Zoom meeting will be hosted by the program director, David Preston, MD and associate program director, Christopher Geiger, DO.
+This session will consist of an orientation and brief overview of the residency.
+Afterward, the faculty will sign off and candidates will have the opportunity to meet a group of current residents.

 Neurology Residency Match